 - The difference between unstructured, human-readable data and structured, machine-readable data.

-- College graduates seeking a Library degree
+- College graduates with meaningful law library experience seeking a library degree

 - Dual law/library degree graduate students